Lachlan-Mayne/english-notes/Quotes.md

 # <a name="_rx407ct9agy8"></a>Characters:

 Abigail - woman who john proctor sleeps with.
 Has a paradox of being all nice, no blackened name, yet is a whore for proctor.
-17 years old, “strikingly beautiful, an orphan”
+17 years old, “strikingly beautiful, an orphan” ^3539e8

 Goody proctor - truthful woman, but yet she lied (inconsistency), she kept a cold heart to her husband

 Susanna Walcott - little younger than abigail

 Reverend Parris - uncle of Abigail

 Thomas putnam - man with many grievances, brother in law was turned down as minister of salem, eldest son of the richest man in the village, regards himself as one of the smartest there, vindictive, deeply embittered,

 Mr Hale - a very proud man

+John Proctor - Top g ^b7197b